AnoopBhandal/Lap-1-Project/README.md

 - The questions are asked in a random order with no repetitions.
 - One JavaScript file can be used to run all three quizzes.
 ### Challenges
-- Getting the correct answer button to appear in a random position (rather than always appearing in the same position) was challenging.
+- Getting the correct answer button to appear in a random position (rather than always appearing in the same position) was challenging, but we got it to work.

 ## Screenshots
 - Home page.